matrix-org/matrix-spec-proposals/proposals/2874-single-ssss.md

 default name as the key's name, such as "Unnamed key", or "Default key" if the key is marked as default.

+For example, when a client creates a key with ID `abcdefg`, it will create an `m.secret_storage.key.abcdefg` account data event to store information about the key.
+It will then mark it as the default key by setting the `m.secret_storage.default_key` account data to `{"key": "abcdefg"}`.
+When another client logs in after this, it will see that the default key has been set, and will know to use that key as the SSSS key.

 ## Potential issues

 If secrets are encrypted using a key that is not marked as default, a client